Andrew-Pelham/enigma-rpg/docs/SRD.md

 - When they encounter the weird, strange, odd, or eldritch
 - When you feel like it

+### Adventuring Strain

+During games characters will accumulate lots of [*Stress*](#stress). [*Stress*](#stress) is always recovered at a time and rate appropriate to the story.
+If the players want to keep forging ahead through the night, don’t let them make a [*Stress*](#stress) Test.

+That being said, if every character gets knocked out because of mismanaged [*Stress*](#stress), don’t let that halt the story progression.
+One simple solution is to have all the players awake, just to find themselves captured by the enemy!

 ### Dangers

 As the [*Director*](#the-director), you must present the players with obstacles, enemies, and the other sort.
 Whether that be henchman or a boulder rolling down the corridor, these barriers make the game exciting.